Novak Djokovic's Ranking, Stats, Career Highlights, Famous Rivalries And More

 Novak Djokovic’s career stats

 To sum up the historic achievements of Novak Djokovic, the Serbian has won a record 23 Grand Slam titles in his career.
 He has won the Australian Open for a record ten times, the Wimbledon Open seven times, and three titles each at the French Open and the US Open.
-Djokovic also holds the record of spending the maximum time at the top of the world rankings in both men’s and women’s tennis with 378 weeks at the summit to his name.
+Djokovic also holds the record for spending the maximum time at the top of the world rankings in both men’s and women’s tennis with 378 weeks at the summit.
 At present, Djokovic is ranked second in the men’s world rankings, trailing only Carlos Alcaraz at the pole position.

 The coaches Djokovic has played under